kups23/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - 4-isalpha.c programs checks for occurrance of alphabet
 - 5-sign.c program print out certain character based on the number
 - 6-abs.c program checks for value and return value or 0
 - 7-print_last_digit.c programs print last digit
+- 8-24_hours.c  program prints hours  and minutes of  the  day